Redland Bay

 What are some of the major infrastructure and planning changes likely to influence the Redland Bay SA2?

-Key infrastructure and planning changes likely to influence the Redland Bay SA2 include: Weinam Creek Priority Development Area (Construction); Marina Redland Bay (Construction); Baya by Villawood Properties (Construction); Shoreline Master Planned Community (Construction); and Southern Thornlands Priority Development Area (Dev.
-Application).
+Key infrastructure and planning changes likely to influence the Redland Bay SA2 include: Weinam Creek Priority Development Area (Construction); Marina Redland Bay (Construction); Baya by Villawood Properties (Construction); Southern Thornlands Priority Development Area (Approved); and Broadwater Terrace and Marine Street Development (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Redland Bay SA2?